 A study of the process for designing and implementing strategic programs for the marketing of goods and services.
 Topics covered include the gathering of decision-making data, setting of strategic direction and the creation of marketing programs.
 Graduate only.
-Prerequisite: MKT 315.
+Prerequisite: MKTG 315.

 Organizational Theory and Behavior

 This course studies the organization from both a micro and macro perspective by focusing on organizational structure and organizational interactions.
 The dynamics and links between individual, groups, and the environment are analyzed to highlight the determinants of organizational effectiveness.
 Graduate only.
-Prerequisite: MGT 305.
+Prerequisite: MGMT 305.

 Technology for Business Transformation